RogerSV9/Minim1EA/README.md

 ## Description

-It is basically an example of managing bike stations and the bikes inside them graphically with Angular, Nodejs and Mongodb.
+It is basically an example of managing bike stations and the bikes inside them graphically with Angular, Node.js and Mongodb.

 ## Technologies

-- node.js
+- Node.js
-- express
+- Express
-- mongoose
+- Mongoose (mongoDB)
-- angular
+- Angular

 ## How To Use